leishman/kraken_ruby/README.md

 ### Description

-This gem is a wrapper for the [Kraken Digital Asset Trading Platform](https://www.kraken.com).
+This gem is a wrapper for the [Kraken Digital Asset Trading Platform](https://www.kraken.com) API.
+Official documentation from Kraken can be found [here](https://www.kraken.com/help/api).

 The current version (0.2.0) can only be used to query public and private market data.
-Private data requires use of your account API keys.
+Private data queries require use of your account API keys.

 Below are the instructions for installing and using the gem.